chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/composite-component.md

 ![TaskList test runner](/intro-to-storybook/tasklist-testrunner.png)

-Note that we’ve been able to reuse the `withPinnedTasksData` list of tasks in both story and unit test; in this way we can continue to leverage an existing resource (the examples that represent interesting configurations of a component) in more and more ways.
+Note that we’ve been able to reuse the `WithPinnedTasks` story in our unit test; in this way, we can continue to leverage an existing resource (the examples that represent interesting configurations of a component) in many ways.

 Notice as well that this test is quite brittle.
-It's possible that as the project matures, and the exact implementation of the `TaskComponent` changes --perhaps using a different class name or a `textarea` rather than an `input`--the test will fail, and need to be updated.
-This is not necessarily a problem, but rather an indication to be careful liberally using unit tests for UI.
+It's possible that as the project matures and the exact implementation of the `TaskComponent` changes --perhaps using a different classname or a `textarea` rather than an `input`--the test will fail and need to be updated.
+It is not necessarily a problem but rather an indication of being careful about using unit tests for UI.
 They're not easy to maintain.
-Instead rely on visual, snapshot, and visual regression (see [testing chapter](/intro-to-storybook/angular/en/test/)) tests where possible.
+Instead rely on manual, snapshot, and visual regression (see [testing chapter](/intro-to-storybook/angular/en/test/)) tests where possible.

 <div class="aside">
 💡 Don't forget to commit your changes with git!